alexgelman/WinGrep/README.md

 WinGrep depends on [boost](http://www.boost.org/) v1.59 program options and filesystem libraries.
 You'll have to download and compile it yourself.

+## Releases
+### v1.0
+Version 1.0 of WinGrep can be found [here](https://github.com/alexgelman/WinGrep/releases/download/v1.0/WinGrep.zip).

 ## License
-WinGrep is released under the [MIT license](https://opensource.org/licenses/MIT)
+WinGrep is released under the [MIT license](https://opensource.org/licenses/MIT).